What is Trauma-Specific Therapy?

 Whether you survived an earthquake, crime or terrible accident, were told of a loved one’s sudden death, witnessed a

 changed by what you’ve experienced.
-Not every therapist uses the same approach; I'm utilize a number of therapies including Prolonged Exposure and Narrative Exposure Therapy, always in the context of solid general psychotherapy.
+Not every therapist uses the same approach; I'm utilize a number of therapies including Prolonged Exposure and Narrative Exposure Therapy, always in the context of solid general psychotherapy and anti-oppression framework.
 These are some elements of the trauma-specific therapy I do in my own practice.

 Features of Trauma-Specific Therapy